Barred Islamist says Egypt army wants to keep power

 Shater's bid for the presidency began less than three weeks ago in a surprise U-turn by the Brotherhood, when it decided to field a candidate.
 It ended almost as abruptly with a decision by the election committee that Shater called a "crime".
 He has called for a demonstration on Friday against the decision.

-Shater's ejection, along with disqualifications of a popular ultra-conservative Islamist and Mubarak's former spy chief, have turned the spotlight back on Amr Moussa, an ex-foreign minister, and moderate Islamist Abdel Moneim Abol Fotouh, who was expelled from the movement last year when he decided to launch his own campaign.
+Shater's ejection, along with disqualifications of a popular ultra-conservative Islamist and Mubarak's former spy chief, have turned the spotlight back on Amr Moussa, an ex-foreign minister, and moderate Islamist Abdel Moneim Abol Fotouh, who campaigned longer than others but who were being overshadowed in the race.

-The Brotherhood has been forced to field its reserve presidential candidate, Mohamed Mursi, who is head of a political party set up by the movement as its political arm.
+The Brotherhood has been forced to field its reserve presidential candidate, Mohamed Mursi, who is head of a political party set up by the movement following the removal of a Mubarak-era ban on its participation in Egyptian politics.
+He, however, has much less of a popular profile than Shater.

-"When we (group and party) fielded a candidate, it is because we see him as the most suitable and best capable of carrying the responsibility," Mursi said late on Wednesday in an interview with Al Jazeera television.

 As well as being a businessman, Shater was a political heavyweight in the Brotherhood and spent years in jail, often drawing up strategy from his cell.
 He was freed shortly after Mubarak was ousted, but the committee said his name had not been cleared, a prerequisite to run, despite a military pardon.